Literature: Ali Baba and the Forty Thieves

 - Guile Hero: Morgiana.

 - Needle in a Stack of Needles: One of the thieves learns the location of Ali Baba's house, and puts a mark on his door.
 While he's away fetching the rest of the thieves, Morgiana sees the mark, and thinking quickly she puts the same mark on every other door in the street.
 A second thief tries to mark the door more surreptitiously, but Morgana notices the mark anyway and does the same thing.
-The leader of the thieves is smarter, however, and choses to study the house and area until he memorizes the location.
+The leader of the thieves is smarter, however, and chooses to study the house and area until he memorizes the location.

 - Open Sesame: Trope Namer.
 Also requires a "Shut Sesame" upon leaving the cave.

 - Sacred Hospitality: A dinner guest at Ali Baba's house says that he is unable to eat anything with salt in; his excuse is a dietary restriction, but actually he's the bandit chief, come in disguise to kill Ali Baba, and if he eats salt while he's a guest, he has "shared salt" with his host and is bound by the laws of hospitality.
-This is actually how Morgiana figures out the mysterious guest was the Bandit Chief.
+Clever Morgiana quickly figures out that this man is up to no good.

 - Treasure Room: The thieves' cave.